portworx/px-docs/README.md

 Building this repository locally is documented below and we welcome all pull requests from the community!

-## Website and Reposotiry Configuration
+## Website and Repository Configuration

 The Portworx documentation is built on top of [Jekyll](https://jekyllrb.com/) and is current hosted on [GitHub Pages](https://pages.github.com/).
 GitHub pages is aware of our domain name as it is specified in the `CNAME` file located in the base of this repository.